kapelajii/coiiot_network_programming/sockets/README.md

 **STEP 1.
 Create simple socket client**

 > As in the server's program code, the necessary libraries and the server's IP address and port are initialized
+> The IP address and port must be the same as on the Server

 ```python
 import socket